Bag0niku/Kickstarter-analysis/README.md

 Launch the funding campaign in May or June for the anticipated budget and use Kickstarter's spotlight feature.

-- What are some other possible tables and/or graphs that we could create?
-  - Could compare the length of the campaigns versus their outcome and staring month.

 - What are some limitations of this dataset?
-  - This is very general information and I would like more granular data.
-For Example: How many pledge levels and their dollar value amounts, the number of backers for those pledge levels, how many backers pledged each day and what day in the length of the campaign did the project become successful.
-With those we'd be able to find the best price points of pledge levels for Louise's funding campaign and have a better view of how visible different campaigns are.
+  - This is very general information and would like more granular data to provide a more indepth recommendation.
+With data for each campaign including: how many pledge levels and their dollar value amounts, the number of backers for those pledge levels, how many backers pledged each day and what day in the length of the campaign did the project become successful, how many backers used the "staff picks" or spotlight project links.
+I would be able to find the best price points of pledge levels for Louise's funding campaign and have a better view of how visible different campaigns are.